-The business, Ship’s Manor, was started in 2010.
+Ship’s Manor was born in 2010.
 It’s been a great journey that has grown and changed over time.
 I have been in various magazines, books and the 2015 Keepsake Calendar by Cross Stitch & Needlework.
 I have designs with HAED (Heaven and Earth Designs) and have done a handful exclusively for DMC.
 My Mother taught me to stitch when I was young and I kept going.

 Magazines/books you will find Ship’s Manor designs (sometimes just by my name Erik Shipley)

 The Gift of Stitching (no longer in print)